espruino/BangleApps/apps/boxclk/README.md

-    "prefix": "", // Adds a string to the beginning of the main string "suffix": "", // Adds a string to the end of the main string "disableSuffix": true, // Use to remove DayOfMonth suffix only "short": false // Use long format of time, meridian, date, or DoW "shortMonth": false // Use long format of month within date
+    "prefix": "", // Adds a string to the beginning of the main string "suffix": "", // Adds a string to the end of the main string "disableSuffix": true, // Use to remove DayOfMonth suffix only "short": false, // Use long format of time, meridian, date, or DoW "shortMonth": false // Use long format of month within date

   },